NUSTM/ABSC/README.md

 Shiliang Zheng, Rui Xia.
 Left-Center-Right Separated Neural Network for Aspect-based Sentiment Analysis with Rotatory Attention. https://arxiv.org/abs/1802.00892.

-Two-side Target Representation with Target-Context Rotatory Attention for Aspect-based Sentiment Analysis.
-Submitted to CIKM 2018.

 Meanwhile, we provide our implementations of some state-of-the-art ABSC models.

 If you use this package, please cite our paper.